SEC Rule Change: How Updated Rule 605 Impacts Your Firm

 Microphone on black background.
 Horizontal composition with copy space.
 Clipping path is included.

-In December 2022 the SEC offered four market structure proposals.
-The proposal to modernize Rule 605 was met with broad-based industry support.
-In this week’s Oyster Stew Podcast, Frank Childress and guest Ted Karn, founder of The Karn Group, walk through what modernizing Rule 605 will mean for the industry, and what firms should be doing to prepare.
+In this episode of the Oyster Stew Podcast, Frank Childress and guest Ted Karn, founder of The Karn Group, walk through what updated Rule 605 means for the industry.

 Transcript